govex/performance-management-getting-started/align-data.md

 * *Operational data*, which is typically collected across multiple organizations, such as financial or human resources data.
 * *Subject matter data*, which tells leadership about the performance of various programs, such as average length of stay in juvenile detention or third grade reading test scores.
 * *Validating (external) data*, which are common datasets that are universally understood as standard.
 Examples include the Uniform Crime Reports (UCR) published by the FBI, the Bureau of Labor Statistics Unemployment Rate, and the Big Three credit agencies’ bond ratings.
-The closer the data aligns to validated data, the more credibile the goals become.
+The closer the data aligns to validated data, the more credible the goals become.

 #### Operational Data for Measuring Outcomes